CMU-IDS-2022/assignment-2-ketchup/writeup.md

 ![A screenshot of your application.
 Could be a GIF.](Figs/screenshot.png)

-The project is inspired by a longlasting question that many kids may have in their childhood: Why my parents don't sleep together?
+The project is inspired by a long-lasting question that many kids may have in their childhood: Why my parents don't sleep together?

 FiveThirtyEight published an article [*Dear Mona, How Many Couples Sleep in Separate Beds?*](https://fivethirtyeight.com/features/dear-mona-how-many-couples-sleep-in-separate-beds/) with the result of an online survey to explore people's sleeping arrangements with their partner.
 The survey provides answers to several intriguing questions: How many couples sleep in separate beds?
-What kind of people don't sleep with their partner?
+What kind of people doesn't sleep with their partner?
 Why don't they sleep together?
-We visualize the dataset through an interactive web application which offers the audience the opportunity to explore this interesting dataset and unfold the untold.
+We visualize the dataset through an interactive web application that offers users the opportunity to explore this interesting dataset and unfold the untold.

 ## Project Goals

-TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
-The question should be compelling and the solution should be focused on helping users achieve their goals.
+As discussed previously, we hope to use this dataset to answer why couples do not sleep together.
+This well-known but barely discussed question extends the discussion to the broader social psychology area.
+We utilized the demographic data collected in the survey, such as `age`, `gender`, `household income`, `occupation`, to excavate the insights behind it - are people with specific demographics associated with a higher possibility for sleeping separately with their partner?

-To understand the sleeping arrangements of different couples.
-What types of demographic features will lead to a higher proportion of sleeping separately with their partner.
-Demographic features included age, gender, household income, occupation, relationship status, relationship length.
+Our web application enables users to first look at the dataset, understanding what was in the survey and the basic demographics of the respondents.
+With that knowledge in mind, we develop various topics stemming from the study and allow users to explore them based on their interests.
+As an example, one section will enable users to see the correlation between demographics of those who sleep separately with their partner and the frequency of sleeping separately.

 ## Design